maryam-ebrahim/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 1: assign a random number to the variable n each time it is executed
+task 1: print whether the number stored in the variable n is positive or negative task 2: print the last digit of the number stored in the variable n